JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 During the first few years, the tax burden is high but manageable.
 However, as the holding period extends toward standard retirement lifecycles (20 to 35 years), the daily compounding interest begins to eclipse the original investment profit.

+This is an illustration, not a universal result.
 By year 33, U.S. tax and interest consume 99.1% of the entire profit.
 By year 35, the total liability exceeds the gain entirely, resulting in a 106.1% wealth-shrinkage effect.
 Late compliance or delayed exit can turn a normal fund gain into a tax-and-interest calculation that consumes most or all of the profit.

 Table A: §1291 Deferral Penalty Simulation